Condition of Employment

 Position

 operates in a clinical environment.
-This role routinely uses standard office and
+This role routinely uses standard office

-work at multiple sites with multiple patients.
+will be expected to work at multiple sites with different patient profiles,

 Physical

-Demands
+& Psychological Demands

 The

-physical demands described here are representative of those that must be met by
+physical & psychological demands described here are representative of those

-an employee to successfully perform the essential functions of the job.
+that must be met by an employee to successfully perform the essential functions

 While